ahicox/remedy-rest-api/README.md

 });
 ```

-deltes the specified **ticket** on the specified **schema** if the user you've authenticated as has permission to do so. it returns the entryId of the ticket you deleted because ... well I dunno why, but it just seemed like a cool thing to do y'know?
+deletes the specified **ticket** on the specified **schema** if the user you've authenticated as has permission to do so. it returns the entryId of the ticket you deleted because ... well I dunno why, but it just seemed like a cool thing to do y'know?

 ## mergeData()